Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

-This article includes discussion of dysplastic gangliocytoma of the cerebellum, diffuse hypertrophy of the cerebellar cortex, dysplastic gangliocytoma of the cerebellum, gangliocytoma myelinicum diffusum, gangliomatosis of the cerebellum, ganglioneuroma, granule cell hypertrophy of the cerebellum, granulomolecular hypertrophy of the cerebellum, hamartoma of the cerebellum, Lhermitte-Duclos disease, LDD, myelinated neurocytoma, purkinjeoma, Cowden disease, medulloblastoma, phakomatoses, and PTEN mutations.
+This article includes discussion of dysplastic gangliocytoma of the cerebellum, diffuse hypertrophy of the cerebellar cortex, gangliocytoma myelinicum diffusum, gangliomatosis of the cerebellum, ganglioneuroma, granule cell hypertrophy of the cerebellum, granulomolecular hypertrophy of the cerebellum, hamartoma of the cerebellum, Lhermitte-Duclos disease, LDD, myelinated neurocytoma, purkinjeoma, Cowden disease, medulloblastoma, phakomatoses, and PTEN mutations.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Dysplastic gangliocytoma, or Lhermitte-Duclos disease, is a rare cerebellar lesion that is described as neoplastic by some and hamartomatous by others.
+Dysplastic gangliocytoma, or Lhermitte-Duclos disease, is a rare cerebellar lesion that is described as neoplastic by some and hamartomatous by others (Nowak and Trost 2002).
 It is comprised of abnormally enlarged cells primarily in the granule cell layer.
 It can be associated with Cowden disease, another hamartomatous/neoplastic syndrome.
 Molecular studies reveal a number of dysplastic gangliocytomas to be associated with germline mutations of the PTEN gene.
 The author discusses the hamartomatous nature of this entity and recent molecular findings.

 • Lhermitte-Duclos is a rare, slow growing cerebellar mass composed of dysplastic ganglion cells.

 • Treatment is generally surgical, if clinically indicated; recurrences are not uncommon.

 • With MRI, the lesion has a distinctive striated pattern of hyperintensity on T-2 weighted images.